Thames Tideway Tunnel

 The Thames Tideway Tunnel will collect sewage so it can be treated before entering the river.
 First, it will pipe sewage to Abbey Mills.
 Then it will join the Lee Tunnel, to deliver all the collected untreated sewage to our Beckton works.
 Beckton will treat the sewage and return clean water to the environment.
 This will make sure the river is clean, sustaining a rich, diverse ecology for London.
 We can use the sewage waste to generate more renewable energy, too.

 Over the last 30 years, we've seen a dramatic clean-up of the Thames.
 The raw sewage that overspills each year is its last major source of pollution.
 The new tunnel will improve the river's appearance and provide habitats for aquatic wildlife.
 It will also reduce the amount of sewage-related litter in the Thames.
 In turn, this will reduce the amount ingested by wildlife.

-The tunnel will intercept at least 94% of the millions of tonnes of sewage overflowing into the tidal Thames every year from the capital’s overloaded Victorian sewer system.
-It will also capture all of the ‘first flush’ from the sewers after heavy rain.
-This contains all the sediment that's built up during periods of drier weather and causes the most damage.
-Instead of over 50 sewage spills a year, there will only be three or four - mostly surface water runoff after heavy storms.
+The tunnel will capture all the ‘first flush’ from the sewers after heavy rain.
+This contains sediment built-up during periods of dry weather and causes the most damage.
+Instead of over 50 sewage spills a year, there will only be around four.
+These will mostly contain surface water runoff after heavy storms.

 Learn more about the benefits of the Thames Tideway Tunnel.

-The tunnel will cost £3.8bn to complete, and an additional £1.1bn has already been spent by Thames Water for preparatory works.
-The cost of the project is being paid for by Thames Water’s 15 million wastewater customers through their bills, which will rise by no more than £25 per year.
+The Thames Tideway Tunnel will cost £4.1bn to complete.
+We've spent an extra £1.1bn on preparatory works.
+The cost of the project is being paid for by our 15 million wastewater customers, through their bills.